-Additionally, the bill specifies that if sufficient funds are deposited with the paying agent to cover the called bonds and accrued interest, the bonds will cease to be a liability for the obligor.
-If not, the call will be revoked, and the bonds will remain in effect.
-The original section 10-126 is repealed, consolidating the updated provisions into a single, revised statute.
+Additionally, the bill modifies the language regarding the process for calling bonds, replacing the requirement for a specific designation of the bonds to be prepaid with a more flexible approach that allows for a resolution or ordinance passed by the governing body of the obligor.
+It also clarifies that if sufficient funds are deposited with the paying agent to cover the called bonds and accrued interest, the bonds will cease to be a liability of the obligor.
+The original section 10-126 is repealed, consolidating the updated provisions into the amended statute.

 Statutes affected: Introduced: 10-126